isomerpages/moe-angmokiosec/_amksian-experience/Direct School Admission.md

 will be shortlisted/given an offer</font></li></ul></div></td></tr></tbody></table>

 <h4>Badminton</h4>
-<p>Badminton – referred to by some as ‘The Fastest Racquet Sport in the World’
-– requires agility, power, mental and physical prowess as well as endurance.
-Badminton places tremendous demands on those who practice the sport.</p>
+<p>Badminton – referred to by some as ‘The Fastest Racquet Sport in the World’ – requires agility, power, mental and physical prowess as well as endurance.
+Badminton places tremendous demands on those who practise the sport. </p>
-<p>Ang Mo Kio Secondary School has made a name for herself in this tough
-but satisfying sport which hones delicate wrist-work skills, nimble footwork and perseverance.
+<p>Ang Mo Kio Secondary School has made a name for herself in this tough but satisfying sport which hones delicate wrist-work skills, nimble footwork, and perseverance.
 Team AMKSS trains thrice a week in order to help the students build badminton skills as well as their grit and persistence in getting things right.</p>
-<p>Over the years, our team has consistently made our presence felt in the
-South Zone Inter School Badminton Tournament.
+<p>Over the years, our team has consistently made our presence felt in the South Zone Inter School Badminton Tournament.
 In 2018, our B Division Boys and Girls fought hard to clinch third position.
 The following year, our B Division Girls achieved fourth position.
 In 2021, our B Girls finished third and in 2022, emerged second in the South Zone Badminton Competition.
-This year, the B Division team fought hard and the boys made it into the quarter-finals of the National School Games (NSG) South Zone Championship.
+This year, the B Division team fought hard, and the boys made it into the quarter-finals of the National School Games (NSG) South Zone Championship.
 Against a group of strong opponents, the boys learnt perseverance and resilience as they stood their ground and gave their best.
 The experience was an enriching and meaningful one for them.</p>
-<p>Team AMKSS seeks opportunities that enable our players and leaders to
-plan, organise and implement a variety of programmes to benefit both the school and community.
+<p>Team AMKSS seeks opportunities that enable our players and leaders to plan, organise and implement a variety of programmes to benefit both the school and community.
 Annually, we organise a primary school badminton competition, the “AMKSS Invitational”, to promote the sport, encourage friendly sparring and help raise the standards of the sport amongst primary school students.
-In addition, players assist in the coaching of students in Ang Mo Kio Primary School as part of our partnership and outreach efforts with our community.</p>
+In addition, players assist in the coaching of students in Ang Mo Kio Primary School as part of our partnership and outreach efforts with our community. </p>
 <div class="isomer-image-wrapper">
 <img style="width:80%;" height="auto" width="100%" alt="Badminton" src="/images/Badmintonn.jpg">
 </div>